-• GDECAD configures the way in which data is embedded in the video data stream.
-The recovered data is not available through IC, but is inserted into the horizontal blanking period of an ITU-R. BT656-compatible data stream.
+GDECAD configures the way in which data is embedded in the video data stream.

+The recovered data is not available through I2C, but is being inserted into the horizontal blanking period of an ITU-R BT656-compatible data stream.
 The data format is intended to comply with the recommendation by the International Telecommunications Union, ITU-R BT.1364.
-See Figure 34.
-For more information, see the ITU website at www.itu.ch.
+See Figure 35.
+For more information, see the ITU website at www.itu.ch